paulinho-16/MEIC-TVVS/assignments/assignment9.md

 ![Final Mutation Score](./images/mt_final_score.png)

-Comparing these results with the initial report displayed on section 1, our:
+Comparing these results with the initial report, our:
 - *Line Coverage* stayed at 99% (an already high value addressed in the previous assignments)
 - *Mutation Coverage* increased from 80% to 93%
 - *Test Strength* increased from 80% to 93%